-3.5 The Great Inflation
+3.4 The Great Inflation

-3.5.1 "Ideas" versus a change in policy preferences
+3.4.1 "Ideas" versus a change in policy preferences

 As noted above, our results shed some light on the origins of the Great Inflation.
-They imply that the "ideas" hypothesis - that FOMC errors in the 1970s were due to erroneous beliefs about the structure of the economy, including an unrealistically low estimate of the natural rate of unemployment (e.g., Orphanides 2002, Romer and Romer 2002, Romer 2005) - cannot fully explain FOMC policy during that time period.
-Our findings point in this direction because we show that FOMC behavior with respect to the fed funds rate response to the unemployment rate remained rather stable between the MBM and VGB periods: during both periods, it ignored the most persistent fluctuations in $u_t$ .
+They imply that one version of the "ideas" hypothesis - the "bad gap" version, that FOMC errors in the 1970s were due to erroneous beliefs about the structure of the economy, in particular an unrealistically low estimate of the natural rate of unemployment (e.g., Orphanides 2002, Romer and Romer 2002, Romer 2005) - cannot fully explain FOMC policy during that time period.
+Our findings point in this direction because we show that FOMC behavior with respect to the fed funds rate response to the unemployment rate remained rather stable between the MBM and VGB periods: during both periods, it ignored the most persistent fluctuations in $u_t$ , implicitly forming the gap in the same manner.
 Putting this differently, FOMC behavior in the 1970s does not seem related to mismeasurement of $u_t^$ .
 So what can explain the high inflation of that period?